Search programs

 Prepare for tests and applications

-The requirements for your application depend on what type of program you are pursuing.
-Certifications and associate degrees generally don’t need anything specific beyond a placement test or a high school diploma.
-A bachelor’s degree may require letters of recommendation from previous teachers, a personal statement, and a specific GPA or SAT/ACT score.
+Application requirements vary by school and program.
+Certification and associate degree programs generally don’t require anything specific beyond a high school diploma and transcripts.
+A bachelor’s degree program may require letters of recommendation from previous teachers, a personal statement, and a specific GPA or SAT/ACT score.

 Some schools require a specific GRE score for admittance to graduate programs, and these programs may also ask for a portfolio of work to show that you can handle the course load.
-Talk to the admissions office at the college you’re considering to determine the exact requirements.
+Talk to the admissions office at the college you’re considering to determine the exact requirements and application deadlines.

 Select your program